-Credit by Examination and Experiential Learning
+Credit by Examination and Prior Learning Experience

-OCU students can earn credit by examination or experiential learning if they are enrolled at the university and pursuing a program of study with OCU.
+OCU students can earn credit by examination or prior learning experience if they are enrolled at the university and pursuing a program of study with OCU.
 The total number of credits a student can earn based on examinations, work or service learning may vary.
 However, students must meet the residency requirement (fifteen hours of coursework at OCU for an associate degree, or thirty hours for a bachelor's degree) excluding credit earned through examinations or experiential learning.